U.S. Alerts

 Night

-Friday Night: Partly cloudy, with a low around 64.
-South wind around 5 mph becoming calm.
+Friday Night: A 40 percent chance of showers and thunderstorms.
+Mostly cloudy, with a low around 69.
+Southwest wind around 5 mph becoming calm in the evening.

 Chance